 Check Size: $1M-$1B

-What they look for: Generational companies.
-Sequoia backed Google, Apple, and now OpenAI.
-They want the next platform-defining AI company.
+What they want: Generational companies.
+They backed Google, Apple, and now OpenAI.
+They're looking for the next platform-defining AI company.

-Returns: Their OpenAI stake alone is worth billions at $300B+ valuation.
+Track record: Their OpenAI stake alone is worth billions at $300B+.

 3. Lightspeed Venture Partners